 As much as I enjoy meatless meals (I’ve been making this one over and over again), I can’t fathom completely giving up meat.
 There’s one word to explain this…bacon.
 Well okay, two words…bacon and sushi, preferably not together.
 They both make me go weak at the knees and I get as excited as a pre-teen girl at a One Direction concert whenever I am about to consume either one.

 Are there such things as bacon or sushi groupies?
 There should be.

 Despite my unconditional love for bacon, or maybe because of it, I don’t eat it very often.
 So when I do, my taste buds explode and I am easily satisfied by a small amount.
 When I say “small”, I mean significantly less than a pound.
 Restraint and moderation.
 There has to be some sort of award for that.

-There are so many other good things in this pasta recipe (mushrooms!) that I manage to resist burrowing through my plate of pasta looking for morsels of bacon.
+There are so many other good things in this whole wheat pasta recipe (mushrooms!) that I manage to resist burrowing through my plate of pasta looking for morsels of bacon.
 With the vitamins packed into onions, mushrooms, spinach and tomatoes, this can definitely be considered a healthy meal.
 And it’s one that can be pulled together in less than 30 minutes.

 It has bacon AND it meets the Rachael Ray test?
 Score!

 Cookin’ Canuck’s Healthy Lasagne Recipe with Turkey, Pesto & Peppers

 Cookin’ Canuck’s Roasted Tomato & Chicken Sausage Whole Wheat Pasta